 |Removal of bloatware and old data|

-Helium (formerly Carbon) comes from the makers of ClockworkMod and is one of the few backup apps that convinces not only with its functionality but also with its attractive design.
-Even without root privileges, it is possible to use Helium to backup not only your apps but also messages, Wi-Fi passwords, and application data.
+Helium (formerly Carbon) comes from the makers of ClockworkMod and is one of the few backup apps that puts on a winning performance not only through its functionality but also with its attractive design.
+Even without root privileges, it is possible to use Helium to backup not only your apps but also messages, Wi-Fi passwords and application data.
 Backups of media files such as photos, music and videos are not possible with Helium.

 The paid version provides a backup schedule, cloud connectivity and the removal of all ads.